-Some memorable recent performances include Trinity Concerts in Berkeley, CA, the Annual “Bach and Brew” for the Oakland East Bay Symphony, and the National Flute Association’s Annual Convention in Las Vegas and Chicago.
-This fall, they’ll appear on the “San Francisco Music Thursday’s” at the Center for New Music.
+Some memorable performances include Trinity Concerts in Berkeley, CA, the Annual “Bach and Brew” for the Oakland Symphony (pictured above), the National Flute Association’s Annual Convention’s in Las Vegas, Chicago, and most recently at the 2021 virtual convention, and for the San Francisco Music Thursday’s at the Center for New Music.

 For more detailed info on Amy, visit her at www.amylikar.com